timothy-huang/my_blog/_posts/2022-05-23-What makes a society successful?.md

 # The other 5 factors

-**Healthy life expectancy at birth** is similar to money.
+**Healthy life expectancy at birth is similar to money**.
 It seems the higher your life expectancy, the more highly you evaluate your life.
 However, life expectancy doesn't seem to have a strong association with positive affect.
 This intuitively makes sense.
 We need to be healthy and alive to be happy, but being healthy and alive doesn't *make* us happy.

-Meanwhile, **social support** has strong associations with both life evaluation and positive affect.
+Meanwhile, **social support has strong associations with both life evaluation and positive affect**.
 When we have social support, we evaluate our lives more highly, and we feel happy.

-**Freedom to make life choices** and **generosity** have larger associations with positive affect than with life evaluation.
+**Freedom to make life choices and generosity have larger associations with positive affect than with life evaluation**.
 People who have autonomy and who are generous are happier, even if they don't evaluate their lives more highly than others.

-On the flip side, a lack of social support, a lack of freedom, and **perception of corruption** is associated with negative affect.
+On the flip side, **a lack of social support, a lack of freedom, and perception of corruption is associated with negative affect**.
 It turns out if you're disconnected from others, can't make your own choices, and live somewhere corrupt, you feel unhappy!
 Go figure.

 # Okay, so what should we focus on?